ChainAgnostic/CAIPs/CAIPs/caip-282.md

 The parameters `name` and `icon` are used to display to the user to be easily recognizable while the `rdns` and `uuid` are only used internally for de-duping while they must always be unique, the `rdns` will always be the same but `uuid` is ephemeral per browser session.

-The only optional parameter is `scps` which is defined by CAIP-217 authorization specs that enables early discoverability and filtering of wallets based on RPC methods, notifications, documents and endpoints but also optional discovery of supported chains and even accounts.
+The only optional parameter is `scopes` which is defined by CAIP-217 authorization specs that enables early discoverability and filtering of wallets based on RPC methods, notifications, documents and endpoints but also optional discovery of supported chains and even accounts.

 ```typescript
 // Defined by CAIP-217